meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 * We're still going to be using the [Robot Programming](https://robotbenchmark.net/benchmark/robot_programming/simulation.php) activity for this program!
 * How do you think you would make the robot turn?
 So that it doesn't move in a straight line?
 * Right click on the robot and select **Edit controller**
-* Have a look at the code, is there a way you could make a different target for each motor?
+* Have a look at the code, is there a way you could make a different target for each motor by making a new variable?
 * Give it a go ! if you get stuck you can take a look at the *example answer* :)
 * Don't worry if a completion message comes up, if you click on the **okay button** the simulation will keep running
 * Follow the steps above to **save** your robot program and **reset** the simulation